LGVProd/holbertonschool-shell/basics/README.md

-13-Added script that creates a symbolic link pointing at /bin/ls 14-Added script that copies files while following several different conditions 15-Added script that moves certain files to a directory within /tmp
+13-Added script that creates a symbolic link pointing at /bin/ls 14-Added script that copies files while following several different conditions 15-Added script that moves certain files to a directory within /tmp 16-Added script that removes all files that end with '~' within the current directory